Clifden Lifeboat Station: History

 Following a coastal review by the RNLI, it was decided to place an All-weather lifeboat at Clifden, initially for a trial and evaluation period of one-year.
 The 22-year-old All-weather lifeboat 12-27 Pride and Spirit (ON 1186) arrived on station on 6 August 2014.

 12-27 Pride and Spirit (ON 1186) was replaced by another temporary lifeboat in 2016, 12-33 Fisherman's Friend (ON 1192).
 It was announced that an All-weather lifeboat was permanently assigned to Clifden.

 The lifeboat Gráinne Uaile was replaced in 2017.
 The new lifeboat was the gift on Mr Peter Ross, in memory of his late wife.
 Mr Ross handed over the lifeboat to the care of Clifden RNLI at a naming ceremony on Saturday 21 October, when the boat was named Celia Mary (D-815).
 The boat would later be transferred to the relief fleet, when the Clifden was withdrawn in 2019.

-Yet another temporary lifeboat from the relief fleet was assigned to Clifden in 2019, but this time, it was a state-of-the-art €2.4 million lifeboat, 13-21 Brianne Aldington (ON 1328), which arrived on station on 17 August.
+Another temporary lifeboat from the relief fleet was assigned to Clifden in 2019, but this time, it was a state-of-the-art €2.4 million lifeboat, 13-21 Brianne Aldington (ON 1328), which arrived on station on 17 August.

 Clifden received their permanent All-weather lifeboat on 15 May 2022.
 Even before arriving on station, the lifeboat had carried out its first call, whilst on passage to Ireland, responding to a Coastguard alert, and escorting a small fishing vessel into Newlyn.
 The lifeboat had been funded in two ways, firstly, from the legacy of Mr Christopher Harris, and secondly, from the donations received to place 10,000 names within the numbers on the boat, known as the "Launch-a-Memory" campaign.

 At a ceremony on Saturday 22 April 2023, the lifeboat was handed to the care of Clifden RNLI by Phillipa Harris, daughter of Christopher Harris, and then formally named 13-43 St Christopher (ON 1350).

 Station honours

-The following are awards made at Clifden.
+The following are awards made at Clifden: